Google shipped OKF. Kage keeps it true.

 | Memory reviewed in git, same PR as the code | ✓ plain files | SQLite + cloud | hosted API |

-| Savings receipts (tokens + $ per recall) | ✓ per-packet | token index | — |
+| Savings receipts (tokens + $ per recall) | ✓ per-recall | token index | — |

 | Cross-machine sync | ✓ your own git remote | their cloud | their cloud |